patrodyne/hisrc-basicjaxb/runtime/src/test/resources/org/patrodyne/jvnet/basicjaxb/explore/Explorer.md

 XJC generates POJO classes with the standard and simple Java `Object` methods:

 + `hashCode()` - numeric value used for object identification or indexing.
-+ `equals(obj)` - determines when and how to objects are equal.
++ `equals(obj)` - determines when and how two objects are equal.
 + `toString()` - textual representation of an object.

 By default, these methods work at the object level.
 For example, two distinct `Employee` object instances are considered _not equal_ even when they contain the same employee values because they have different object identifiers.
-The _HiSrc BasicJAXB Runtime Library_ provides strategies to implement these and other `Object` methods that take all values into account.
+The _HiSrc BasicJAXB Runtime Library_ provides strategies to implement these and other `Object` methods that compare by property value(s) instead of by object identifiers.

 ## Explore HashCode and Equals